QianSong1/airgeddon-plugins/README.md

 ## Describe
 `modify_no_to_yes.sh`: Support modifying the 9 options in the Evil Twin Attack menu.
 Do you want to continue with the interface VIF check?
 Change the default value from no to yes

 `https_web_server.sh`: Supports HTTPS type web page forced redirection

 `custom_essid.sh`: Support custom fake AP names and channels.
 When the AP name is hidden, force the request to enter the name in order to continue launching the evil twin attack

-`multint.sh`: Support selecting different network cards for DOS and AP, mainly for using network cards that do not support VIF features
+`multint.sh`: Support selecting different network cards for DOS and AP, mainly for using network cards that do not support VIF features.
+What is VIF ?  [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/FAQ%20&%20Troubleshooting#what-is-vif)

 `custom_portals.sh`: Support you to customize portal pages